Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 Hey there.

-I heard you had some questions
+I heard you had some questions.

-about cybersecurity.
+About cybersecurity.

 Let’s talk about it.